top of page

 Elyria, Ohio's Amtrak Station Move

-The city of Elyria, Ohio, just outside of Cleveland, is preparing for its new Amtrak station.
-The current site sits on a rail bridge half a mile from downtown, and it will soon be relocated a short distance west to the former New York Central Railroad station which now serves as the Lorain County Transportation Center.
+The city of Elyria, Ohio, just outside of Cleveland, is in discussion to move to a new Amtrak station.
+The current site sits on a rail bridge half a mile from downtown, and, as funding is acquired, will be relocated a short distance west to the former New York Central Railroad station which now serves as the Lorain County Transportation Center.
 This, in addition to providing better bus connections, will allow passengers easier and more direct access to downtown.

 The Ohio Rail Development Commission has committed $100,000 to the project to fulfill local matching requirements for a federal grant and Amtrak has committed $5 million.